 How Many Months Should I Study for the LSAT?

-How long does it take learn the techniques you need and to do all these problems until the techniques become habit?
-You could obviously drag it out forever, but doing it slowly over a long period of time is not the best approach.
+How long does it take to refine these techniques until they become habits?
+You could obviously study for the LSAT forever.
+However, preparing for the LSAT slowly over a long period of time is not the best approach.
 The major prep companies and I agree on this: more concentrated prep is better than very long drawn out prep.
 3 months is about the optimal amount of time to study for the LSAT.